Infections and Immunology

 Lines of research

-- Artificial intelligence Artificial applied to non-invasive mechanical ventilation
+- Respiratory signal analysis and AI applied to non-invasive mechanical ventilation.

 - Microbiome in chronic respiratory diseases.